russellrockwood/MaintenanceTracker/README.md

 The following features can be further expanded upon to increase functionality of the application:
 - Add OBD code interpreter (In Progress)
+- Reminders for routine maintenance
-- Improvement of existing features and addition of new features
+- Improvement of existing features and UX/UI

 ## Acknowledgements